subtledoctor/Faiths_and_Powers/README.md

 - Alignment: may not Lawful or Evil.
 - Multiclass: Cleric/Thieves can be Luckriders

+**Mistwalker of Leira**

+MISTWALKER OF LEIRA: Leira is the goddess of deception and illusion.
+She was supposedly slain under mysterious circumstances during the Avatar crisis, but at least one sect of her worshippers, the Mistwalkers, continue to receive divine power.
+Lies are their currency, illusion is their tool.

+Advantages:
+- May use the "Leira's Double" ability once every 5 rounds.
+Often used in emergencies, this causes an illusionary double of the cleric to spring into existence.
+If the cleric is being attacked, the double will absorb the first blow that lands, and disappear.
+At 6th level two doubles are created, and at 12th level one of the two doubles can actually wander away from the cleric to distract enemies.
+Mistwalkers may use this ability once per turn.

+Restrictions:
+- May not dual-class to fighter.
+- Alignment: may not be Lawful.

+**Paingiver of Loviatar**

+PAINGIVER OF LOVIATAR: Known as The Maiden of Pain and The Willing Whip, loviatar is the evil goddess of agony.
+She is often seen as a cold-hearted bully, calculating and despotic; she revels in inflicting physical and psychological suffering.
+Her priests, known simply as "Paingivers" find freedom and power in such pain, and they seek to spread that gospel to others... regardless whether their victims are actually seeking such enlightenment.

+Advantages:
+- Can use the Pain Touch ability at will.

+PAIN TOUCH: When the priest of Lovitar activates this ability, her mere touch creates waves of pain for any creature with a nervous system.
+When she touches any creature, they must save vs death or suffer a -2 penalty to their dexterity and -4 to thac0 as they writhe in agony and will suffer 1 point of non-lethal damage every 12 seconds.
+The penalties and damage occurs over an excruciating period of 10 rounds.
+Paingivers have have this touch indefinitely, but they can suppress it as needed.

+- At 3rd level, Paingivers can use Loviatar's Caress once per day.  <PRO_HESHE> can use this ability one more time at levels 6, 9, 12, 15 and 18.

+LOVIATAR'S CARESS: When the cleric uses this ability, <PRO_HISHER> hands become instruments of Lovitar for four rounds.  <PRO_HESHE> can strike with uncanny accuracy with <PRO_HISHER> hands (+10 to hit) and <PRO_HESHE> inflicts an additional +2 points of damage per level to a maximum of +20 points at 10th level.
+This spell stacks with other unarmed attacks, such as the priest's pain touch.

+Restrictions:
+- May not be Good.

+**Priest of Baervan** (Not available if Divine Remix is installed)

+PRIEST OF BAERVAN: Usually found far abreast from heavily urban areas, followers of Baervan Wildwanderer seek to protect nature from evil creatures.
+They have a particular affinity for forest plants and creatures, especially raccoons.

+Advantages:
+- May cast Call Woodland Beings once per day every 5 levels of the caster (starts at 1st level with one use).
+This ability functions as the spell of the same name.
+- May cast Naturewalk once per day every 10 levels of the caster (starts at 1st level with one use).

+NATUREWALK: This spell grants one person protection from ground and nature based movement impairing effects such as webs, entangling, and grease.
+This spell lasts 1 round per level of the caster.

+Restrictions:
+- Race: restricted to gnome.
+- Alignment: restricted to good.

+**Stormbringer of Talos**

+STORMBRINGER OF TALOS: Stormbringers are clerics of Talos, the Destroyer, the Raging One, the Stormstar, the Storm Lord.
+MORE!!!!

+Advantages:
+- Talos' Favor: Stormbringers are 50% resistant to electricity damage.
+- Can cast Storm Shield as a special ablity once per day.
+The Stormbringer gains an additional use at levels 4, 8, 12, 16 and 20.

+STORM SHIELD: This spell lasts 1 round per level of the caster.
+It protects the caster completely from lightning, fire, cold, and normal missiles.

+- Can cast Lightning Bolt as a special ability once per day at 9th level.
+The stormbringer gains an additional use at levels 20 and 30.
+The abilty functions as the wizard spell of the same name.

+Restrictions:
+- Alignment: any evil or chaotic neutral

+**The Sworn of Cyric**

+THE SWORN OF CYRIC: The sworn of Cyric do what they can to appease their mad, fickle god.
+In the meantime, they try to take what they can, when they can, before being smited either by their god, or one of their many victims.

+Advantages:
+- +1 to save vs. Illusion spells
+- Sworn are completely fearless.
+As such, they are not affected either by magical fear or moral failure.
+- At 5th level, the Sworn can cast Confusion as the 4th level wizard spell once per day.
+They can cast this spell an additional time per day at levels 10, 15 and 20.
+- At 10th level, the Sworn can cast Feeblemind once per day as the wizard spell.
+They gain an additional use of this ability at 20th and 30th level.
+Restrictions:
+- Alignment: any evil or chaotic neutral
+- Sworn of Cyric may be cleric/thieves

 **Watcher of Helm**

 WATCHER OF HELM: Like their deity, Watchers of Helm are stern, dedicated, and loyal, perhaps to a fault.
 Helm teaches that the right path is not always obvious, but the surest way to the right path is through the execution of duty.
 As such, watchers of helm strive to do what they must despite the consequences, to themselves or even to others.
 While othes may suggest that this supposed 'dedication' is nothing more than a fetish, the watcher has no time for such nonsense.
 They do not have the idle time to question; it is their duty to be ever alert for possible threats to cosmic order.